-Some Member States report struggling with the tight timeline for negotiations.

-Equity-related proposals were sidelined by the IHR Review Committee.

-The WHO Secretariat was asked to publish a reference document showing proposed amendments alongside technical recommendations made by the Review Committee.

-Member States agreed to cluster countries' IHR amendment proposals and move forward with text-based negotiations.
+- Some Member States report struggling with the tight timeline for negotiations. - Equity-related proposals were sidelined by the IHR Review Committee. - The WHO Secretariat was asked to publish a reference document showing proposed amendments alongside technical recommendations made by the Review Committee. - Member States agreed to cluster countries' IHR amendment proposals and move forward with text-based negotiations. - WGIHR/3 will discuss the establishment of an Implementation Committee, specifics related to public health response and core capacities, and mechanisms for collaboration and coordination, including a new financing mechanism.

-particular importance for civil society actors and progressive health equity activists.
+of the PHM IHR Amendments Dispatches Dispatches summarizes the discussions that took place at WGIHR/2, highlighting points of particular importance for civil society actors and progressive health equity activists.